efueger/owh-ds/software/owh/backoffice/README.md

 This folder contains implementation of various data ETLs.

 ## Directory structure
-The ETL code is arrange in python package.
+The ETL code is arranged in python packages.
 All ETL code is under the package owh.etl. owh.etl.common package contains all the common code.
-ETL implementation for each dataset is arranged on its own sub package.
+ETL implementation for each dataset is arranged on its own sub package (e.g owh.etl.mortality).
 The configuration file for each dataset ETL is in the corresponding ETL implementation directory.
 YAML is used for configuration of the ETLs.

 The common logging configuration is in owh.etl.common package.

 ## Implementing a new ETL

 To implement a new ETL
 - Create a new sub package under owh.etl correspnding to the name of the dataset
 - Implement a new ETL class extending the base owh.common.ETL class